Have questions about the upcoming conference?

 How do I register?
 What are the registration rates?

 Learn more about how to register and the costs of registration here.

 What is included in my registration?

 For those registering for the in-person conference, your registration includes access to most conference events, including the International Folk Music Awards, daytime panels, Official Showcases, Private Showcases, and more.
 You also can access the conference through the virtual platform.
-Pre-conference events that occur on Wednesday may have an additional fee and are only open to conference attendees.

 I only want to attend one day of the conference.
 Is this possible?

 Day passes are not currently available for the 2023 Conference.
 We don’t typically recommend them because a full conference registration is a better value than just one day pass.

 Is there funding available to help with registration or travel?